Do you love reading?

 Get Free Books in Exchange for Reviews

-While not all websites will pay you for reviews, many will give you free books.
-So, if you’re the type of person that reads dozens of books each year, this can save you some cash!
+While not all websites will pay you for reviews, many will give you free books for reviews.
+So, if you’re the type of person who reads dozens of books each year, this can save you some cash!

 Below, we’ve gathered some of the sites where you can get free books in exchange for a review.